Skip to main content

 • Disposition: children who are shy, introverted, timid, or restrained are at greater risk of developing social anxiety disorder.

-• A health condition which tends to draw everyone’s notice: stuttering, disfigurement of the face, Parkinson's disease, etc. may increase feelings of shyness and embarrassment, and could cause social phobia in certain people.
+• A health condition that tends to draw everyone’s notice: stuttering, disfigurement of the face, Parkinson's disease, etc. may increase feelings of shyness and embarrassment, and could cause social phobia in certain people.

 Social Anxiety Disorder Treatment